iwdael/DbLite/README.md

     userLite.select(User where, List<Condition> conditions, Integer limit, Integer page, String orderColumnName, Boolean asc);

 ```
+## How to
 To get a Git project into your build:
-## Step 1.
+### Step 1.
 Add the JitPack repository to your build file
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories.[click here for details](https://github.com/aliletter/CarouselBanner/blob/master/root_build.gradle.png)

 	allprojects {
 		repositories {